taskcluster/taskcluster-rfcs/roadmap.md

 productivity, and is costly in its resource consumption.

 The remaining bits of the migration include:
- * Porting Windows tests to run natively in Taskcluster
+ * Run Windows 7 tests at tier 1
- * Porting Windows and Linux tasks that must run on hardware (Talos, etc.) to run natively in Taskcluster
+ * Run Windows and Linux tasks that must run on hardware (Talos, etc.) natively in Taskcluster at Tier 1 (requires new hardware)
  * Release mechanics (signing, l10n, repacking, beet-moving, balrog updates, etc.)
  * [Improved support for monitoring and managing workers](https://github.com/taskcluster/taskcluster-rfcs/issues/74)